FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 At the end of this tutorial, you will be able to,

- 1. understand use of persistent test cases.
+ 1. Understand the use of persistent test cases.
- #. write doctest and unittest for any given function.
+ #.
+Write doctest and unittest for any given function.
- #. and understand the use of nosetest.
+ #.
+Understand the use of nosetest.

 ..
 L3